 Even though genetic modification sounds futuristic, we’ve been doing it to our food for quite some time.

-In an effort to speed up the process and improve the efficiency of the agricultural system, farmers and food industry turned to more specific genetic engineering using the DNA altering science that had previously been used to produce oil, tobacco, and insulin.
+In an effort to speed up the process and improve the efficiency of the agricultural system, farmers and the food industry turned to more specific genetic engineering using the DNA-altering science that had previously been used to produce oil, tobacco, and insulin.
 This is what we know today as genetic engineering (GE) or genetic modification (GM).